 Galadriel squatted on her heels, set her cup down on the floor and reached behind the statue.
 Behind her, a figure separated itself unobtrusively from the crowd and moved towards her.
 It was Fëanor.
-He had indeed never dared to approach Galadriel since that day some years before when she had, though still only a small child, so thoroughly humiliated him and sent him away defeated.
-But still he kept the same desire; it remained within him, fuelled by brooding over his humiliation and failure.
+He had indeed never approached Galadriel since that day some years before when she had, though still only a small child, so thoroughly humiliated him and sent him away defeated.
+But the lesson he had seemingly learned once and for all on that day had gradually drowned in the slough of his arrogance, and the same foul desire yet remained within him, fuelled by brooding over his humiliation and failure.
 When he had by chance glanced over and noticed Galadriel retrieving her bottle from behind the statue, a wild idea that he might attain it had flashed across his mind, and on the spur of the moment he acted.

 Galadriel retrieved the bottle from behind the statue, removed the cork and commenced to fill her cup.

-"Fucking twat", murmured the pigeon on her shoulder.
+"Fucking cunt", murmured the pigeon on her shoulder.